-336 CALSSA Opening Comments to April 3 Ruling at 2-3.
+416 CALSSA Opening Comments to April 3 Ruling at 2-3.

-337 Grid Opening Comments to April 3 Ruling at 4 and PowerFlex Opening Comments to April 3 Ruling at 2.
+$^{^{417}}$ Grid Opening Comments to April 3 Ruling at 4 and PowerFlex Opening Comments to April 3 Ruling at 2.

-338 CUE Opening Comments to April 3 Ruling at 1-2.
+418 CUE Opening Comments to April 3 Ruling at 1-2.

-339 SEIA Opening Comments to April 3 Ruling at 2-3.
+419 SEIA Opening Comments to April 3 Ruling at 2-3.

-The Commission disagrees with SEIA regarding the role of the Commission and Utilities.
-The Commission has regulatory jurisdiction over Utilities as well as authority over the safe and reliable interconnection of customer-generators, and Utilities oversee interconnection application requests by customers to ensure safe and reliable interconnection.
-Further, the Commission has the responsibility to ensure that customers are protected.
+Commission has the responsibility to ensure that customers are protected.
 Because customers will be negatively affected by contractor noncompliance, the Commission finds that it has a role in contractors' compliance with Pub.
 Util.
 Code §769.2 - and should, therefore, know whether the statute applies to a given Generation Facility.
 Because the interconnection application submission is the first point of contact between the customer and Utility, the Commission finds that this is the appropriate starting point to determine applicability of the statute.
 Accordingly, the Commission should include a step during the interconnection application process to determine whether a Generation Facility must comply with Pub.
 Util.
 Code §769.2.